Frequently Asked Questions

 What are the benefits of Acupressure therapy?

 Acupressure therapy can increase energy and feelings of well-being, reduce stress, and stimulate the immune system.
-Acupressure therapy can also be very effective both as prevention and as a treatment for many health conditions, including headaches, general aches and pains, colds and flu, arthritis, allergies, asthma, nervous tension, menstrual cramps, sinus problems, sprains, and tennis elbow, among others.
+Acupressure therapy can also be very effective both as prevention and as a treatment for many health conditions, including headaches, general aches and pains, arthritis, nervous tension, menstrual cramps, sinus problems, sprains, and tennis elbow, among others.

 Which type of therapy session is best for me?